Silver Course – 8:00am

-Chipeta Park remains open to the public and are welcome to attend!
+Guercio Field remains open to the public and are welcome to attend!
 For participants we are offering a free beer (with beer for purchase for spectators, the public, or your second beer) and free basic snacks.
-There are food trucks across the creek as well as all the amazing restaurants offering to go options (check out www.nedtogo.com for online ordering options).
+There are food trucks this year as all the amazing restaurants offering to go options (check out www.nedtogo.com for online ordering options).
 Join us in cheering everyone on and visit all of sponsor and vendor tents.
 There are games and activities for the kids and don’t forget to visit the carousel across the street!

 Awards ceremonies will be held as soon as possible post race once most age groups are complete.